cerndigitalmemory/bagit-create/README.md

 - `--recid TEXT`, Unique ID of the record in the upstream source [required]
 - `--source [cds|ilcdoc|cod]`, Select source pipeline  [required]
-- `--skip_downloads`, Creates files but skip downloading the actual payloads
+- `--skip-downloads`, Creates files but skip downloading the actual payloads
-- `--ark_json`, Generate a JSON metadata file for arkivum ingestions
+- `--ark-json`, Generate a JSON metadata file for arkivum ingestions
-- `--ark_json_rel`, Generate a JSON metadata file for arkivum ingestions using relative paths
+- `--ark-json-rel`, Generate a JSON metadata file for arkivum ingestions using relative paths
 - `--v`, Enable logging (verbose, 'info' level)
 - `--vv`, Enable logging (very verbose, 'debug' level)
 - `-b`,`--bibdoc`, Get metadata for a CDS record from the bibdocfile utility.
 	(`/opt/cdsweb/bin/bibdocfile` must be available in the system and the resource must be from CDS).
 	See [bibdocfile](#bibdocfile).
--  `--bd_ssh_host TEXT`, SSH host to run bibdocfile.
+-  `--bd-ssh-host TEXT`, SSH host to run bibdocfile.
 See [bibdocfile](#bibdocfile).

 ### Module